daniyaldev2k20/social-media/README.md

 NodeJS backend APIS for Social Media

 # How to Run?
+1- run npm install
-1- Set config.env file in order to set mongoDB connection string and JWT secret
+2- Set config.env file in order to set mongoDB connection string and JWT secret
-2- Run parcel build command line
+3- Run parcel build command line
-3- Run npm run dev
+4- Run npm run dev
-4- Current implementation includes frontend for login/signup and chat
+5- Current implementation includes frontend for login/signup and chat
-5- Backend APIS for the rest of the features, all tested on PostMan
+6- Backend APIS for the rest of the features, all tested on PostMan 7- Chat Page Accessed via Profile Page after sign up

-# What remains of this application
-1- Functional chat feature using Socket.io

 # Future work
 1- Implementation of front-end in React/Vue for all backend APIS